FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Introduction

 \section{Introduction}

-In recent years, denoising diffusion models~\citep{ho2020denoising, austin2021structured, croitoru2023diffusion, guo2024diffusion} have emerged as a promising alternative to traditional Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative, gui2021review}, due to their capacity to model highly complex data distributions.
-However, diffusion models suffer from slow convergence~\cite{wang2024patch, karras2024analyzing}, leading to significant computational demands and resource constraints.
-Optimizing the training efficiency of these models has thus become a critical research focus~\citep{hang2023efficient, zhang2024improving, xia2023diffir}.
+Denoising diffusion models~\cite{ho2020denoising, austin2021structured, croitoru2023diffusion, guo2024diffusion} have recently emerged as a promising alternative to traditional Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative, gui2021review}, due to their capacity to model highly complex data distributions.
+However, their substantial computational and memory requirements~\cite{wang2024patch, karras2024analyzing} have made training efficiency a key challenge in practice~\cite{hang2023efficient, zhang2024improving, xia2023diffir}.
+Current approaches to improving the training efficiency of diffusion models, such as Parameter-Efficient Fine-Tuning (PEFT), enhance adaptability by injecting a small number of trainable parameters into frozen pre-trained backbones~\cite{qiu2023controlling, hulora, meng2024pissa, liudora, hyeonfedpara}.

-Current strategies to improve the training efficiency of diffusion models, such as Parameter-Efficient Fine-Tuning (PEFT), primarily adapt pre-trained models with additional trainable parameters~\citep{qiu2023controlling, hulora, meng2024pissa, liudora, hyeonfedpara}.
-While effective, the a large number of parameters in pre-trained diffusion models always limits their scalability and adaptability across diverse hardware environments, which create a pressing need for pre-trained diffusion models of varying sizes~\citep{sheng2022larger, chen2019deep}.
-However, pre-training such models across all possible sizes is impractical, thus presenting a key challenge in Figure \ref{fig:motivation}: \textit{how can we efficiently initialize models of varying sizes when pre-trained diffusion models of the desired scale are unavailable?} Addressing this issue is crucial for flexible and resource-efficient model training across different computational platforms.

-Model initialization significantly impacts the convergence speed of neural networks~\citep{arpit2019initialize, huang2020improving}.
-Recently, the \textit{Learngene} framework, inspired by biological evolution, has emerged as a promising approach to leveraging pre-trained models for initializing models of various sizes~\citep{wang2023learngene, feng2023genes}.
-By focusing on finding knowledge that can be reused across models to improve flexibility and efficiency, \textit{Learngene} successfully condenses size-agnostic knowledge into compact fragments, termed as ``learngenes''~\citep{xia2024transformer, feng2024wave}, and intialize downstream models of variable sizes.

-However, previous learngene-based methods have primarily focused on image classification tasks, and their application to more complex image generation tasks in diffusion models remains unexplored.
-Furthermore, most learngene-based methods rely on layer-based strategies, with the manual stacking of layers during the initialization process~\citep{wang2023learngene, wang2022learngene, xia2024exploring}, which limit flexibility.
-More importantly, models with identical structures often require distinct initializations for different tasks, underscoring the need for more adaptable methods.